data-derp/data-derp.github.io/docs/data-platforms/landmarks-of-data-processing.md

 This step is the action of reading from the data source.
 We often read or ingest data as-is or close to as-is so that it allows us to debug or reprocess data in case of pipeline/processing failures.

 ## Transformation
 Once the data has been ingested, transformation logic aggregates and shapes the data into a form that can be easily underestood and analysed, or used downstream in another pipeline.
-We sometimes see this in the form of Bronze, Silver, Gold stages which represent increasingly curated levels of data.
-It's not required to use the Bronze, Silver, and Gold model all the time - sometimes it is enough to think through your problem and determine relevant and pragmatic stages from there (for example: just bronze or bronze/silver or a completely different naming scheme).
+We sometimes see this in the form of Bronze, Silver, Gold stages (called "multi-hop" architecture) which represent increasingly curated levels of data.
+While they're a helpful guideline, it's not required to use the Bronze, Silver, and Gold multi-hop architecture strictly - sometimes it is enough to think through your problem and determine relevant and pragmatic stages from there.

 <div style={{textAlign: 'center'}}>